New! LIVE Webinar – Complete both sessions for 15.5 Hours (1.55 CEUs)

 VENUE LOCATION MAPClick image to access Google Maps.

 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 18.5 contact hours.
-Application has been made to Illinois EI Training Program.
+The IL Early Intervention Training Program has approved this event for 15 hours of EI credential credit in the area of Intervention.
+Approved by the KY Physical Therapy Association for 15.5 Category 1 contact hour(s).
+Expiration Date: 3/6/21.
+Approval # CS64-2010-KPTA.
 Approved provider by the NY State Board of Physical Therapy for 18.6 contact hours (1.86 CEUs).